thedhanawada/me/index.md

 ## Career Objective

 An information technology graduate student with experience in implementing and maintaining enterprise applications.
-I have experience working with Java and MySQL and am comfortable handling testing in order to help the organization produce quality products.
-I have a good record of opening lines of communication with third parties and contributing significantly to the decisions my team makes.
-Passionate about finding challenging positions within an organization and utilizing learning opportunities to develop personally.
+My experience with Java and MySQL allows me to handle testing efficiently and help the organization produce quality products.
+In the past, I have been adept at opening communication channels with third parties and participating meaningfully in team decisions.
+I am dedicated to finding challenging positions in an organization and utilizing my skills and knowledge to accomplish the organization's goals.

 ## Education